vladanvi99/capstone-project-one/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [CREATIVE COMMONS LICENSE](https://creativecommons.org/licenses/) licensed.